Start a Home Business

 However, not all bosses turn out to be good leaders.
 Most bosses are highly regarded because they know the right things to do, but not all bosses are good at empowering people.
 Nevertheless, a boss could be remarkable on one of two different sides of the spectrum.
 A boss can be remarkable because his employees love him, or he can be memorable because his subordinates hate him.
 If you want to achieve the latter, you could never go wrong by embodying these attributes.
 In contrast, if you want to make your mark as a leader who brings out the best in his or her subordinates, make sure you wash off these traits even in their earliest signs.

-- 1Being a micro-manager.Most bosses who are guilty of micromanaging would even deny that they practice this habit.
+- 1Most bosses who are guilty of micromanaging would even deny that they practice this habit.
 If you want a sure-fire way of demoralizing your employees, micro-managing would be your best bet.
 If you feel a compulsion to dip your fingers into everything your employees do and decide on, then you are 100 percent guilty of this habit.
 This habit is counter-productive for both parties.
 It makes employees feel that their boss does not trust them.
 They then may end up getting discouraged from taking their own initiative and will just do whatever they are told to do.
 This reluctance to take initiative will translate to mediocre quality of work.
 Consequently, the boss will just get angry and annoyed.
-This will start a counter-productive and mutually damaging work cycle.Advertisement
+This will start a counter-productive and mutually damaging work cycle.Being a micro-manager.Advertisement

-- 2Focusing on minor details rather than on overall performance.This habit is usually practised during performance evaluation sessions.
+- 2This habit is usually practised during performance evaluation sessions.
 Some managers tend to focus on minor, but negative actions and behaviours of the employees, such as being 10 minutes late, or not being able to report for work during a holiday.
 Because of these minor blunders, some managers may disregard the overall outstanding performance of the involved employee.
-You should be realistic and humane enough to acknowledge that you do not have perfect employees and you are not a perfect boss either.Advertisement
+You should be realistic and humane enough to acknowledge that you do not have perfect employees and you are not a perfect boss either.Focusing on minor details rather than on overall performance.Advertisement

 Recent edits by: estrella sacragon, Graeme, Lynn